-‘Dragon Ball Super’ Episode 103 Review: Gohan Seals U10’s Fate In ‘DBS’ Most Emotional Episode To Date
+‘Dragon Ball Super’ Episode 103 Review: Gohan Seals U10’s Fate In Most Emotional ‘DBS’ Episode To Date

 — Todd Blankenship (@Herms98) August 13, 2017

 Dragon Ball Super airs every Sunday morning in Japan.
-The anime is available for streaming in the West through services such as Crunchyroll and FunimationNow.
+The anime is available for streaming in the west through services such as Crunchyroll and FunimationNow.

 [Featured Image by Toei Animation]